blcxtranslations/blcx/_translated/chapter-0036.md

 With the participation of the large sects and cultivator clans, the rogue cultivators held little hope of acquiring treasures at the treasures trade fair tomorrow.
 Therefore, they paid more attention to the stalls in the marketplace, and this is also why the plaza was so lively so early in the morning.

-Lin Xuan's main objective was to acquire the Spiritual Control technique, which simply impossible to be found in these simple and crude stalls.
+Lin Xuan's main objective was to acquire the Spiritual Control technique, which is simply impossible to be found in these simple and crude stalls.
 So he did not worry and instead slowly wandered the market to increase his knowledge of the market place.

 Rogue cultivators generally had lower level cultivations, most of them being in the second or third Spirit Gathering layer.
 So Lin Xuan's current cultivation was quite good.
 But because of that, they generally did not have any precious items.
 But there were still many cultivators, so all the items needed by low level cultivators for various tasks were still all being sold.
 This was truly an eye opener for Lin Xuan.